How to Save Big with Senior Discounts

 Promotions vary according to location, but here are a few deals you may keep an eye out for.

-• McDonald’s: discounts on beverages and coffee at some locations.
+• McDonald’s: senior discounts at some locations.

 • IHOP: a 55-plus menu, which offers deals for seniors.